 Peter Michels was born in the German States on April 21, 1825 and immigrated to America at age 27, arriving in New York on May 10, 1852 on the ship Eastern Queen.
 He settled first in Erie, Pennsylvania, where in 1856 he married Catherine Heid.
 Catherine was born at Rhein in Bavaria in the German States in 1832.
 In 1856 Peter and Catherine moved to northern Carver County, which was then a dense wilderness, settling first on a homestead claim near St. Bonifacius.
-By 1865 they were living in Dahlgren Township to the west of Carver and in 1872 they moved to Carver, purchased the Zanger property, and went into the hotel and saloon business.
+In 1869 and 1870 Peter Michels performed work for the town of Carver on the Main Street brige over Spring Creek.
+By 1865 the Michels were living in Dahlgren Township to the west of Carver and in 1872 they moved to Carver, purchased the Zanger property, and went into the hotel and saloon business.
 The saloon and hotel seem to have first been two separate but attached buildings of nearly equal size and fronting very close to the street on Broadway.
 The hotel, which probably had a second story veranda and living quarters for the Michels, was situated to the north and probably managed by Catherine.
 The saloon, about the same width but a bit longer than the hotel, lay to the south, and was undoubtedly managed by Peter.
 In 1880 the Michels' business was advertised as the Farmers' Home and Saloon, with,"good stabling attached".
 While in Carver, Peter held many civic positions of honor and trust, including Carver Justice of the Peace in 1879 and 1880, and was much esteemed by the public.